-Video auditions should be submitted along with the MPAP Summer Programs application no later than Friday, May 1.
+Video auditions should be submitted along with the MPAP Summer Programs application no later than May 17.
 To submit a video audition, upload the file to the Digital Portfolio section of the application.
 A follow-up video interview with the LFS program staff will be scheduled with each applicant individually.

-For your audition, please prepare 2-3 of the following audition materials:
+For your audition, please prepare 2 of the following audition materials:

 Notes for singers and musicians

-Please prepare a song you enjoy singing/playing!
+- Please prepare any song you enjoy singing/playing!

-Don’t feel like you have to replicate a song as it was originally sung or played.
+- Don’t feel like you have to replicate a song as it was originally sung or played.
 In fact, we’d like to see how you interpret the song and make it your own!

-If you are a singer AND an instrumentalist and would like to submit separate songs for each discipline, you may do so.
+- If you are a singer AND an instrumentalist and would like to submit separate songs for each discipline, you may do so.
 Individuals who wish to accompany themselves on their instrument while singing are also welcome to do so.